Chlosyne nycteis

 Habitat

 Moist environments including streamsides, wet meadows, and forest openings.
-Also found in drier meadow adjacent to woodland. availability (various Asteraceae) influences local distribution.
+Also found in drier meadow adjacent to woodland. plant availability (various Asteraceae) influences local distribution.

 Distribution